Book Your Aqualand & Dolphin Show Tickets Here

 Bring your own food

-Aqualand in Tenerife lets you take as much food and drink as you like into the park for free.
+Aqualand Costa Adeje lets you take as much food and drink as you like into the park for free.
 Seriously - you can walk in there with a loaded cooler and no one bats an eyelid.
 Take advantage of the kindness and save yourself some money.

 Come back for only €9

-If you have an amazing time at Aqualand, you can buy another ticket from the gift shop for only €9 per adult and €5 per child.
+If you have an amazing time, you can buy another Aqualand Tenerife ticket from the gift shop for only €9 per adult and €5 per child.
 That's a fantastic saving!
 The discounted price is only valid inside the park, so make sure you grab your ticket before you leave.

 Visit the dolphin museum